microsoft/ADU/README.md

 # ADU - Analytics Platform System Appliance Diagnostic Utility with Wellness Checks

 ### Usage
 You can download the newest releast from the 'release' page.
-Extract the downloaded folder ADU to HST01 under C:\.
-It should be at C:\ADU
+Extract the downloaded folder ADU-(version) to HST01 under C:\.
+The name of the ADU folder is not important unless you have set up automated jobs that depend on a particular folder structure.
+By default it will look like this: C:\ADU-4.5\ADU.ps1

 Execute it using PowerShell: C:\ADU\ADU.ps1